useblocks/dwf/presentations/slides/slogan.rst

 What is needed to keep motivation high enough

 How Sphinx and PlantUML supports developers

+Sphinx-Needs benefits and features

+Professional Services for companies

 Which Cloud Services save a lot of time